wrk-flow/php-get-typed-value/docs/content/en/index.md

 ### String

-> Throws `ValidationFailedException` if value is not string (only on non-null values).
-In default strategy empty string
+> **In default strategy string is trimmed and empty string is transformed to null**.
+Throws `ValidationFailedException`
-> is treated as null.
+> if value is not string (only on non-null values).

 Get nullable string value.